digiltd/oh-rtd-test/Linux---OS-X.md

   apt-get install openhab-addon-io-dropbox
   apt-get install openhab-addon-action-twitter
   ```
-1. A list of all available packages can be retrieved with
+  A list of all available packages can be retrieved with

   ```
   sudo apt-cache search openhab
   ```
+1. Configure your system
+You will need to configure your system as shown here: [configuration](https://github.com/openhab/openhab/wiki/Configuring-the-openHAB-runtime) page(s).

+1. Test it

+openHAB comes with a built-in user interface.
+Point your browser to `http://localhost:8080/openhab.app?sitemap=yourname` and you should be looking at your sitemap.

-## Upgrade
+## To Upgrade
-Changed configuration files will be retained even on upgrades.
+Note: changed configuration files will be retained even on upgrades.

     sudo apt-get update
     sudo apt-get upgrade

-## Configuration
-In terms of configuration please visit the [configuration](https://github.com/openhab/openhab/wiki/Configuring-the-openHAB-runtime) page(s).

 ## Advanced Setup
 ### Apt Repository Distributions